realityforge/redfish/README.md

   domain is created create a temp file on demand, perhaps lifecycle scoped to context?

 * Enhance domain task to add:
-    * ensure_admin_ready action?
-And also invoke from within restart?
     * Interpreter integration for create/delete

 * Extract per glassfish version config files that include all settings that are version specific such as